STUDENTS Policy

 2. High School Administration must confirm after a full

-school, which bring the student up to full MSHSAA mandated credit requirements
+high school, which bring the student up to full MSHSAA mandated credit

-will develop and submit to the Superintendent a written procedure to determine
+Administration will develop and submit to the Superintendent a written

-approval of outside courses/credits; as well as the procedures to determine
+procedure to determine approval of outside courses/credits; as well as the

 3. All classes must be completed by the high school’s end